Elieser Hernández

-Elieser Alexis Hernández (Eh-LEE-eh-ser; born May 3, 1995) is a Venezuelan professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
-He was signed by the Houston Astros as an international free agent in 2012, and made his MLB debut with the Miami Marlins in 2018.
+Elieser Alexis Hernández (Eh-LEE-eh-ser; born May 3, 1995) is a Venezuelan professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, Los Angeles Dodgers, and Milwaukee Brewers, and in the KBO League for the LG Twins.
+Hernández signed with the Houston Astros as an international free agent in 2012, and made his MLB debut with the Marlins in 2018.

 Career

 Houston Astros

 Hernández signed with the Houston Astros as an international free agent on May 31, 2012.
 He made his professional debut with the Dominican Summer League Astros.
 He spent the 2013 season with the DSL Astros as well, logging a 5–1 record and 1.26 ERA in 13 appearances.
-In 2014, he split the season between the GCL Astros and the rookie ball Greeneville Astros, accumulating a 5–1 record and 2.17 ERA in 12 games.
+In 2014, he split the season between the Gulf Coast League (GCL) Astros and the rookie ball Greeneville Astros, accumulating a 5–1 record and 2.17 ERA in 12 games.
 He split the 2015 season between the Low-A Tri-City ValleyCats and the Single-A Quad Cities River Bandits, posting a 3–4 record and 3.12 ERA with 76 strikeouts in 66 1/3 innings of work.
 In 2016, Hernández split the year between the High-A Lancaster JetHawks and Quad Cities, recording a 6–8 record and 4.51 ERA with 107 strikeouts in 107 2/3 innings pitched.
 He split the 2017 season between the High-A Buies Creek Astros and the GCL Astros, pitching to a 5–5 record and 3.68 ERA in 18 appearances between the two teams.
+Following the completion of the minor league season, he played for the Águilas del Zulia of the Venezuelan Professional Baseball League.

 Miami Marlins

 On December 14, 2017, Hernández was selected by the Miami Marlins in the 2017 Rule 5 draft.
-He began the 2018 season on the disabled list with a tooth infection and was activated on May 10.
-He had been rehabbing with the High-A Jupiter Hammerheads and the Double-A Jacksonville Jumbo Shrimp.
-He again hit the disabled list on August 24 after suffering a blister on his middle finger, and rehabbed with the Triple-A New Orleans Baby Cakes.
-He finished his rookie season going 2–7 with a 5.21 ERA in 65 2/3 major league innings.
-He split the 2019 season between Miami and New Orleans, recording a 3–5 record and 5.03 ERA in 21 games for the Marlins.
+He began the 2018 season on the disabled list with a tooth infection and made five rehab appearances Hernández made his major league debut by pitching two scoreless innings against the Atlanta Braves on May 10.
+He recorded his first major league strikeout in his next game, on May 13 against Ozzie Albies of the Braves.
+He picked up his first major league win on July 11 against the Milwaukee Brewers and finished his rookie season going 2–7 with a 5.21 ERA in 65 2/3 major league innings.
+Hernández split the 2019 season between Miami and the Triple-A New Orleans Baby Cakes, recording a 3–5 record and 5.03 ERA in 21 games for the Marlins and was 3–1 with a 1.13 ERA in nine games for the Baby Cakes.